open-contracting/software-development-handbook/docs/python/style_guide.rst

        WHERE id > 1000
    """)

-For strings in which whitespace changes the output, like log messages:
+For cases in which whitespace changes the output, like log messages:

 .. code-block:: python